Share This Article

 Self-Help for Wiccaphobia

-Before you reach out to a professional, here are some strategies you can do at home:
+Before you reach out to a professional, here are some strategies you can try at home:

 Speak Out

-Speak to a trustworthy person about your fears.
+Speak with a trustworthy person about your fears.
 Being quiet about your worries won’t solve anything, so let someone else know what you go through.
-This person must be close so that they can help you in the journey to recovery.
+This person must be close, so they can help you in the journey to recovery.
 Emphasize that you need them to listen, not provide criticism or judgment.

 Join a Support Group